nikuzz/emdr-therapy-webapp2/README.md

-# emdr-therapy-webapp
+# emdr-therapy-webapp2
-A simple web application for a self administrated EMDR treatment.
-The hosted web application is [here](https://ggeorgip.github.io/emdr-therapy-webapp/).
-Can be saved and used offline.
-Once opened, right click on the gray area and select "Save as..." to save as fully functional offline HTML application.
+A simple web application for a self administrated EMDR treatment.Can be saved and used offline.

 <br/>